 The best candidates for a surgical breast reduction are women who feel that their breasts are large out of proportion to their body frame and who experience the symptoms of overly large or heavy breasts.
 If patients are planning a significant weight loss, it is best to proceed with surgical plans once a weight has been achieved which is close to a "goal weight".
 If significant weight loss (more than ten to fifteen pounds) is experienced after breast reduction surgery, the patient may note additional sagging of the breasts or feel that the breasts are too small.
 If you are an active nicotine user, it is recommended that you discontinue use of this substance at least six weeks prior to and after your surgery to optimize wound healing and to avoid unsightly scars.

 Patients who undergo breast reduction surgery are fitted immediately into a shaping bra after surgery which Dr. Samuels provides.
-Drains exiting the end of the breast fold incision are removed on the first post-operative day in the office, and light wound care is required for less than two weeks.
+Drains exiting the end of the breast fold incision are removed on the first post-operative day in the office, and light wound care is required for 10-14 days.
 Patients typically describe the sensation after breast reduction surgery as being similar to the breast engorgement feeling following a pregnancy, when one's "milk comes in".
 This is relieved by a short course of pain medication, and patients may resume normal daily activities immediately.
 All sutures except those around the areolae (removed at ten days) are dissolvable.
 Within as short a time period as two weeks, breast reduction patients are some of the happiest patients we treat.

 ***Call for special surgical pricing (502) 897-9411***